johnbender/jqm-rails/doc/post.md

 This post assumes that you have some basic knowledge of how jQuery Mobile works including an understanding of what `data-*` attributes are and how they are used to create jQuery Mobile pages, headers and content blocks.
 For a quick introduction to the basics there's a great article by Shaun Dunne at [ubelly.com](http://www.ubelly.com/2012/02/jquery-mobile-101/) that covers everything necessary for this article.

-## Sample Application

-All the examples and advice in this post are derived from the construction of a [sample application](https://github.com/johnbender/jqm-rails) that tracks the presence of employees in an office.
+Additionally, all the examples and advice in this post are derived from the construction of a [sample application](https://github.com/johnbender/jqm-rails) that tracks the presence of employees in an office.
 It's obviously a simple application and complexity often shines a light in the little dark corners so if you've got suggestions please add them in the comments.
 Otherwise, the `README` has detailed setup instructions for the application if you want to play around with it.

 ## Setting Up

-The recommended includes for the `head` of your document looks something like:
+The recommended includes for the `head` of a non-Rails jQuery Mobile document looks something like:

 ```html
 <link rel="stylesheet" href="$CDN/jquery.mobile.css"/>